Ishaan125/TransformerPianoModel/README.md

 # KeyGen - Transformer-Based Music Generator

-An AI-powered piano music generation system using PyTorch Transformers.
-The model learns from MIDI datasets and generates expressive, multi-attribute piano sequences with pitch, velocity, and duration control.
+An AI piano music generation system using PyTorch Transformers.
+The model learns from MIDI datasets and generates piano sequences with pitch, velocity, and duration control.

 ## 🎹 Features

 - **Transformer Architecture**: Encoder-based transformer with positional encoding for sequence modeling
 - **Multi-Attribute Generation**: Predicts pitch, velocity (dynamics), and duration for each note
 - **Flexible Inference**: Configurable temperature, top-k sampling, and repeat penalty
-- **FastAPI Server**: Production-ready REST API for music generation with async model caching
+- **FastAPI Server**: REST API for music generation with async model caching
 - **Docker Support**: Containerized deployment with CPU and GPU options
-- **Web Integration**: Easy-to-integrate JavaScript API client for web applications

 ## 📁 Project Structure